harmeling/TRASHED2022-how-to-organize-files-for-lectures/README.md

 Use `sciebo` for the following folders:

-    public      # to publish slides, exercises, notebooks, code, data slides      # if powerpoint slides, for my local edits
+    public      # to publish slides, exercises, notebooks, code, data orga        # to collect lists of points, syllabus, exam results submission  # where students can drop of their homeworks workspace   # where tutors correct homeworks
+    slides      # if powerpoint slides, for my local edits, maybe in another git if tex

 Use `git` for the following stuff:

-    exercises   # latex sources, no PDFs committed (they go to sciebo) slides      # if latex, only sources, no PDFs committed notebooks   # without evaluation (otherwise to `public`) code        # access data only via sciebo in public/data
+    exercises   # latex sources, no PDFs committed (they go to sciebo) notebooks   # without evaluation (otherwise to `public`) code        # access data only via sciebo in public/data